vanheeringen-lab/seq2science/docs/content/workflows/download_fastq.md

 ```

 #### Sample column
-This column is necessary for all workflows, not just the atac-seq workflow.
-If you use the pipeline on public data this should be the name of the accession (e.g. GSM2837484), if you use the pipeline on local data this should be the *basename* of the file without the *extension*.
-For instance `/home/user/myfastqs/sample1.fastq.gz` would be `sample1`.
+If you use the pipeline on public data this should be the name of the accession (e.g. GSM2837484).
+(Accepted formats start with "GSM", "SRR", "SRX", "DRR", "DRX", "ERR" or "ERX")

 #### Final notes
 - Make sure that the samples.tsv is a tab separated values file when running the pipeline.